qitab/cl-protobufs/README.md

 and the state of being set to the default value for the type are indistinguishable.
 So, `has-*` functions, such as `(event.has-day msg)` are not defined.

-The `has-*` functions for repeated fields are defined, and work as normal in proto3.
+The `has-*` functions for repeated fields are defined.
+They return true if and only if the field has been manually set and has not been cleared since.

 This library supports optional fields in proto3 messages.
-These fields have the same semantics as proto2 optional fields (namely, they have `has-*` functions).
+These fields have the same semantics and generated code as proto2 optional fields.

 ### Enums